collardm/simplon/README.md

   {
-    "subject": "paste some text between double quotation marks or set to null", "content": "paste some text between double quotation marks or set to null", "attached": "paste a doc|docx|pdf file name between double quotation marks or set to null", "picture": "paste a picture file name between double quotation marks or set to null", "face": "paste a picture file name between double quotation marks or set to null", "tip": "paste a picture file name between double quotation marks or set to null" }
+    "subject": "paste some text between double quotation marks or set to null", "content": "paste some text between double quotation marks or set to null", "picture": "paste a picture file name between double quotation marks or set to null", "face": "paste a picture file name between double quotation marks or set to null" }
 ]
 ```